Honest Xcaret Park Review: Is This Adventure Park Worth It?

 Rating: 6/10

-Xcaret also offers a few archaeological sites around the park with replications of ancient Mayan ruins.
+Xcaret also offers a few archaeological sites around the park, giving you the chance to see some small Mayan ruins near Playa del Carmen.

 These are interesting spots to learn about the Mayan culture but they are not that large or interactive and quite honestly look a little fake.